the1mann/learn-todo/README.md

 Don't know Javascript?
 That's okay.
 Here is a [tutorial to get started with](https://www.codecademy.com/learn/javascript).

 ### 3. Use Some Helper Libraries
 Writing plain javascript just isn't fun.
 I recommend trying to use either [jQuery](https://jquery.com/) or [Mithril](https://lhorie.github.io/mithril/getting-started.html).
+[Here is another decent intro for Mithril](http://ratfactor.com/daves-guide-to-mithril-js?/shire).

 If you get stuck, remember you can always *search up a guide* on how to make a simple todo app.
 There's no shame ;) There are a lot of guides.